Ca' Foscari University of Venice

+Ca' Foscari was founded in 1868 after the annexation of the Veneto region in the Kingdom of Italy as the Regia Scuola Superiore di Commercio (Royal College of Commerce).
+As such, it is the second oldest business school in the world, after the Institut Supérieur de Commerce d'Anvers, founded in 1853.
+Ca' Foscari expanded throughout the 1900s and became a full-fledged university in 1968.
+It currently has eight departments and almost 21,000 students, and is Venice's biggest university.

-Ca' Foscari became a full-fledged university in 1968.
-It currently has eight departments and almost 21,000 students.
-Ca' Foscari's teaching and research is centred around economics & business, humanities, and modern languages.
-In 2017 Ca' Foscari's economics department was ranked as Italy's 3rd best, surpassed by University of Bologna and University of Padua, while it in general ranked of 5th out of 89 universities.
+Its teaching and research is centred around economics & business, humanities, and modern languages.

 History

-Ca' Foscari was founded as the "Regia Scuola Superiore di Commercio" (Royal High School of Commerce) by a Royal Decree dated 6 August 1868, and teaching commenced in December of the same year.
-The idea of establishing such a school had arisen after the annexation of the Veneto to the new Kingdom of Italy in 1866, and was promoted by three people in particular: the Jewish political economist Luigi Luzzatti, later Prime Minister of Italy; Edoardo Deodati, senator of the Kingdom of Italy and vice-president of the province of Venice; and the Sicilian political economist Francesco Ferrara, director of the school for its first thirty years.
+Ca' Foscari was founded as the "Regia Scuola Superiore di Commercio" (Royal College of Commerce) by a Royal Decree dated 6 August 1868, and teaching commenced in December of the same year.
+The idea of establishing such a school had arisen after the annexation of the Veneto to the new Kingdom of Italy in 1866, and was promoted by three people in particular: the political economist Luigi Luzzatti, later Prime Minister of Italy; Edoardo Deodati, senator of the Kingdom of Italy and vice-president of the province of Venice; and the Sicilian political economist Francesco Ferrara, director of the school for its first thirty years.

-The school was - and today the university is - the first and most prestigious institute of higher education in commerce in Italy, and was from the outset conceived as a national and international institution rather than a regional one.
-Ca' Foscari aimed at the education of top managers, economists, bankers, statesmen and entrepreneurs.
+The school was the first institute of higher education in commerce in Italy.
 It also had a diplomatic section to train and educate Diplomats and commercial consular staff for overseas service and international law.
 In addition, Ca' Foscari was also created to operate as a training college for secondary school teachers of commercial subjects.
 Foreign languages were taught from the start as well as the study of foreign cultures.
-The school was modelled on the Institut Supérieur de Commerce d'Anvers, founded in 1853 in Antwerp, Belgium.
+The school was parallelled only by the Institut Supérieur de Commerce d'Anvers, founded in 1853 in Antwerp, Belgium.
+Today, Ca' Foscari is still a specialised university for the study of business economics, humanitites and languages.

 Following the establishment of a national syllabus for university teaching in 1935, the Istituto Superiore di Economia e Commercio di Venezia, as it was by then called, was authorised to award four-year laurea degrees.
 In 1968 it obtained university status, and the name was changed to Università degli Studi di Venezia.
 In the following year two new faculties were created, of industrial chemistry and of philosophy and letters.